itz-me-pandian/Java-Project/README.md

 -Create the database 'java' in your database.

--Create five tables(admin,faculty,student,faculty,facultydisp,project) under 'java' database.
+-Create five tables(admin,faculty,student,faculty,facultydisp,project) under 'java' database(Table structures are given as img).

 -Create changes in Connection.java(password of your database) which is in Connections Package.